Kellswork/agirl.codes/posts/complete-guide-build-react-forms-with-usestate-hook.md

 export default App;
 ```

-Navigate to `src/ContactList.jsx`

-Rretrieve the props data passed into the component using destructing as we did for `ContactForm.jsx`.
+Navigate to `src/ContactList.jsx`, retrieve the props data passed into the component using destructing as we did for `ContactForm.jsx`.

 Due to `contacts` data being an array, we need a way to display each `contact` detail.
-I'm using `Array.prototype.map()` to loop through each value in and setting the `key` attribute  value to `phone number` because it is garanteed to be unique.
+I'm using `Array.prototype.map()` to loop through each value in and setting the `key` attribute  value to `phone number` because it is guaranteed to be unique.
 The `key` attribute is how React keeps track of the values in the array.

 the `<p>` tag is used to display `name`, `email` and `phone number` of each contact object